India is one of the biggest markets for smartphones which is not surprising since the number of smartphone users is very huge in India.

 The fate of US and Indian brands in Indian market

+Samsung is another non-Chinese (Korean) brand that has continuously held the leader’s spot in the Indian market.
 US brands like Apple and Google have a good market share in their home country and they are standing their ground against Chinese companies.

-On the other hand, Indian phone makers like Micromax, Lava and Karbonn had a good market share until 2015-16 but soon died because they couldn’t survive the competition from the Chinese companies.
+On the other hand, Indian phone makers like Micromax, Lava, and Karbonn had a good market share until 2015-16 but soon died because they couldn’t survive the competition from the Chinese companies.

 Chinese companies come up with the latest hardware with the most aggressive pricing and that makes brands like Google hard to get a hold in the market.
 Brands like Google offer great specs but not competitive pricing or provide budget offerings with weaker specifications.

-When Chinese “feature-loaded” phones started raining in the Indian market, the market became notorious for demanding only the latest of the specs at the most economical price.
+When Chinese “feature-loaded” phones started raining in the Indian market, the market became notorious for demanding only the latest of specs at the most economical price.

 Though the latest hardware specs weren’t always better at budget pricing.
-People loved to flaunt 32 MP dual camera in their phone even though it didn’t perform better than, let’s say, an 8 MP camera on an iPhone or a Google Pixel.
+People loved to flaunt 32 MP dual camera in their phones even though it didn’t perform better than, let’s say, an 8 MP camera on an iPhone or a Google Pixel.

 This is not just in India, this is a global phenomenon